Boromir Bull Terriers ~ New Zealand

 The above conditions are primarily checked by a general veterinarian.
 If problems are noticed at this check, then the next step is to go to a specialist to get more accurate results.

-Polycystic kidney disease is a relatively new problem in the breed, but is easily eradicated in one generation by not breeding from affected animals.
+Polycystic kidney disease is easily eradicated in one generation by not breeding from affected animals.
 The ultrasonic scan needed to identify this disease must be performed by a specialised radiographer.
 This is a once only check.

 Deafness has been recognised as a problem in Bull Terriers since the breed was first established.
 Bull Terrier Clubs around the world instruct members not to breed from deaf or partially deaf dogs.
 A test is available to check the hearing of dogs and puppies, called a BAER (Brainstem auditory evoked response) test, which needs to be done only once in the dogs lifetime.
-This became available in New Zealand in 2002 through Craig Johnson at Massey University, and maybe in time it will become a standard test for breeders to perform.
+This became available in New Zealand in 2002 through the Veterinary department at Massey University.
+Unfortunately the operator is no longer on Massey staff and organising a clinic has become very hard.
 The first litter of Bull Terrier pups to be tested in New Zealand was our 2002 litter from Ch Boromir Body Paint ROM, who (to our relief), all passed in both ears.

 FOOD - We all know that eating fresh, unprocessed food is best for us.
 The same principal can be applied to our animals.
 They have not evolved to eat processed food, and all kinds of skin and health problems can be attributed to diet.
 Bull Terriers do very well on raw meaty bones, tripe and raw veges.
 We follow the principles of the BARF diet with our pups from weaning to old age.
 We also prefer to use alternative medicine when we can, but always rely on our vet for advice.